 Strange enough this external keyboard is not provided by Icom, you are forced to buy an aftermarket device, or… build it yourself.
 The schematics for this are made available by Icom in their manual on page 12-2.

 A prerequisite for me was that I could still use the original mic when the keyboard was attached and that when I don’t use the original mic, I still have the same capabilities as if I’m using the original mic.
 So both schematics need to be combined.

 Gather the needed components

 Except for the resistors all I needed was bought on AliExpress.
 For the enclosure, I choose for an aluminium box measuring 122(W) x 66.5(H) x 39.5(L)mm.
 Guitar enthusiasts use these enclosures to make so-called stomp boxes or effects units.
 Manufacturer Hammond brought an enclosure with these dimension to the market as model 125B/1590N1.
-If you search on AliExpress with these model numbers, you get some options to choose from.
+On Aliexpress you can find one here.

 Icom uses an 8-pin microphone connector.
 These GX16 connectors, sometimes also referred to as circular aviation socket plug, can be found in abundance on AliExpress.
 Search for GX16 8 male female because we want two male sockets and 2 female sockets.
 The male sockets are to be placed on the enclosure, the female sockets are needed to build the cable to connect the external keyboard to the radio.

 Finding a suitable cable that has sufficient inner strands, is not to thick and looks good was not so easy.
 Mini Din 8 pin extension cables can be found easily, but they do often come in an ugly beige colour.
 As we only need 6 inner strands, I figured out a Mini Din 6 pin cable would do the trick as well.
 I still had 1 meter of this cable in my stock as I once used it to build a data interface for my trusty Yaesu FT857-D.